kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 There are 2 special columns in the by-date file:

--   one that represents the timestamp (\"start_time\" in the example).
+- one that represents the timestamp ("start_time" in the example).
 This is unique and monotonic (start_time, ticker) are unique

--   one that represents the asset (\"ticker\" in the example)
+- one that represents the asset ("ticker" in the example)

 **Data stored by-asset.** By-asset data means that there is a single file for each single asset with the data for all the timestamps (no timestamp is repeated in a single file)

 Bitcoin.pq

-1546871400 \...
+1546871400 ...

 1546871401